olijeffers0n/rustplus/docs/getting-started/getting-player-details/README.md

 ---
-description: This will show you how to get your personal player details using the RustCli
+description: This will show you how to get your personal player details using the Web tool
 ---

 # Getting Player Details